Slesa/launchy/Launchy_VC7/ReadMe.txt

 Features to complete before release:
 .
-Add options support for plugins
-.
-Make magic word plugin
-.
 Plugin SDK Package
 .
 Make plugin section on the webpage
 .
 Don't want to see launchy flash up on startup
 .
-When plugin closes grab the storage options
-.
 Fix the always on top for plugin option dialogs & launchy

 New Features:
 .
 Added AlwaysOnTop Toggle
 .
-Add plugins dialog with enable/disable and options button
+Add plugins dialog with enable/disable and options button .
+Runny plugin
+.
+Command line arguments
+.
+Options support for plugins

 Bug Fixes: